Last updated on: August 12th, 2022

 When intergrating with larger domains it might take vScope some time to authenticate and resolve the group membership of users.
 In order to speed up the authentication you can set the method of how vScope resolve the membership under “Nested group options”.
 (Toggle advanced)

 Now it should be up and running.
 Ask your colleagues to try to sign in to vScope using their domain account!
-When logging with a domain account the following icon will be displayed in the accounts list, showing which accounts that are local and which that are domain accounts.
+When logging with a domain account the following icon will be displayed in the accounts list, showing which authentication method is used for authentication.